 The benefits of adding daily exercise to your routine make it worth the trouble: better sleep, decreased appetite, a sharper mind, an uplifted mood and over time, fewer aches and pains, better digestion, relief from irregularity, better circulation, and lower blood pressure.

 For those of you who work long hours sitting at a desk, it's no surprise that physical therapists recommend that you take brief breaks to walk and stretch every hour.
 This prevents back pain, sciatica and other ailments that result from sitting for extended periods without a break.

-Many people are aware of the benefits of breathing correctly, but are not aware of breathing's relationship to the lymphatic system.
-Unlike the bloodstream which circulates by the pumping of the heart, the lymphatic system is stimulated by the muscles and through deep breathing.
+A benefit of regular exercise is increased lung capacity which helps bring vital oxygen to all parts of the body.
+Breathing deeply also helps the lymphatic system function better.
+Unlike the bloodstream, which circulates by the pumping of the heart, the lymphatic system is stimulated by muscle movements.
 The lymphatic system maintains tissue fluid balance, defends the body against disease, and absorbs fats from the small intestine and transports them to the bloodstream.

 © 2012-2022 Heidi Bosch Romano.
 All rights reserved.